Learning to Specialize: Joint Gating-Expert Training for Adaptive MoEs in Decentralized Settings: Overview of DDOME

-\textbf{Overview.} Our system is depicted in Figure \ref{fig:problem_setting}.
-On the server side (using purple boxes), we have access to a collection of experts (MoE module); see part $\textbf{(a)}$ in Figure \ref{fig:problem_setting}.
-These experts are selected to be of the same architecture (here, ResNet34, motivated by FL classification tasks) and their parameters are denoted as $\mathbf{W}_i$, $i \in [M]$.
-Further, these experts could be randomly initialized or could be a priori trained.

-Beyond the MoE module, the server is responsible for a gating function; see part $\textbf{(b)}$ in Figure \ref{fig:problem_setting}.
-As we explain below in more detail, the gating function is a simple MLP defined by a set of parameters, denoted as $\mathbf{W}_r$.
+\textbf{System components.} Our system is depicted in Figure \ref{fig:problem_setting}, with components grouped across the server (using purple boxes) and client (using cyan boxes).

+\textbf{Server-side.} Parts $\textbf{(a), (b), (f), (h)}$ in Figure \ref{fig:problem_setting}.
+The server maintains two key modules: $i)$ a pool of $M$ experts (MoE module), each initialized with the same architecture (e.g., TinyBert); and $ii)$ a gating function that ranks experts based on data characteristics.
+The experts can be randomly initialized or be pretrained; their weights are denoted as $\mathbf{W}_i$, for $i \in [M]$.
+The gating function is a small MLP with parameters $\mathbf{W}_r$ that outputs a relevance score for each expert based on input representations.
-On the client side (using cyan boxes), we assume that each client has access to the same pretrained expert; see part $\textbf{(c)}$ in Figure \ref{fig:problem_setting}.
-This \textit{common expert} is used to embed local data to be further fed into the server's gating function; see part $\textbf{(d)}$ in Figure \ref{fig:problem_setting}. \textit{Note that the common expert is never retrained during our procedure, but only used as an embedding mechanism.}

-The result of the gating function is a sparse selection of experts; see part $\textbf{(e)}$ in Figure \ref{fig:problem_setting}.
-The selected experts, say experts $i$ and $j$, are communicated to the client (see part $\textbf{(f)}$ in Figure \ref{fig:problem_setting}), to be locally trained on the client side, where the selected experts' parameters --denoted as $\mathbf{W}_{i \in \mathbf{e}_s}$, with a slight abuse of notation-- and the gating function's parameters, $\mathbf{W}_r$, are jointly trained; see part $\textbf{(g})$ in Figure \ref{fig:problem_setting}.
-Finally, the updated parameters $\mathbf{W}_{i \in \mathbf{e}_s}$ and $\mathbf{W}_r$ are sent to the server to be aggregated with similar updates coming from other clients contributing in the same training round; see $\textbf{(h)}$ in Figure \ref{fig:problem_setting}.
+\textbf{Client-side.} Parts $\textbf{(c), (d), (e), (g)}$ in Figure \ref{fig:problem_setting}.
+Each client has access to the same frozen, pretrained \textit{common expert} that serves as a local feature extractor.
+This common expert transforms raw inputs into embeddings, which are further fed into server’s gating function. \textit{Note that the common expert is not retrained during our procedure but used as an embedding mechanism.} The result of the gating function is a sparse-enforcing selection of experts.
+The selected experts, say experts $i$ and $j$, are dispatched to the client to be locally trained.
+Each client jointly updates the assigned experts' parameters --denoted as $\mathbf{W}_{i \in \mathbf{e}_s}$, with a slight abuse of notation-- along with the gating function $\mathbf{W}_r$.
+Finally, the updated parameters $\mathbf{W}_{i \in \mathbf{e}_s}$ and $\mathbf{W}_r$ are sent back to the server to be aggregated with other updates coming from other participating clients during the training round.